keptn/lifecycle-toolkit/README.md

 but it will expect that the user will provide one.
 The webhook should be as fast as possible and should not create/change any resource.
-Additionally, computes a version string, using a hash function that takes certain properties of the pod as parameters (e.g. the images of its containers).
+Additionally, it computes a version string, using a hash function that takes certain properties of the pod as parameters (e.g. the images of its containers).
 Next, it looks for an existing instance of a `Workload CRD`